clickrain/videolink/README.md

 Set "Video Link" as the Field Type.

+## Google API Key

+Starting in April 2015, Google requires an API Key in order to query YouTube data, so this add-on needs an API Key.
+To get this key, follow the following instructions.

+1. Navigate to [console.developers.google.com][googleconsole]
+2. Create a project
+    * Select "Create a project..." from the "Select a project" dropdown
+    * Name the project something reasonable
+    * Select "Create"
+3. Enable the YouTube Data API for the project
+    * Select "APIs & Auth" -> "APIs" in the sidebar
+    * Select on "YouTube Data API"
+    * Select on "Enable"
+4. Create an API Key
+    * Select "APIs & Auth" -> Credentials" in the sidebar
+    * Select "Create new Key"
+    * Select "Browser Key"
+    * _(Optional)_ Enter the URL of the ExpressionEngine control pannel in the HTTP referrers for security
+    * Select "Create"
+5. Add the API Key to ExpressionEngine's config
+    * Copy the new API Key
+    * If you use [master config][masterconfig], put `$env_config['videolink:googleapikey'] = 'your new api key';` in config.master.php
+    * If you do not use master config, put `$env_config['videolink:googleapikey'] = 'your new api key';` in system/expressionengine/config/config.php

 ## Tags

 * `{your-field-name}` – The entire URL that the user typed or pasted into the